2008 World Polo Championship

 The Chilean team with President Michelle Bachelet after they won the trophy of the 2008 World Polo Championship.

-The 2008 World Polo Championship, eight edition, took place in Mexico during May 2008 and was won by Chile.
+The 2008 World Polo Championship was the eighth edition of the competition and took place in Mexico during April and May 2008.
+Chile beat Brazil in the final.

 Background

-This event will bring together eight teams from around the world in the Campo Marte of the Mexican capital, where they will play the finals, and all three pitches Tecamac Polo Club, located in the state of Mexico, the Federal District neighboring entity.
+The event brought together eight teams from around the world to the Campo Marte in the Mexican capital and the Tecamac Polo Club.

-Already confirmed the selections are classified as at the end of 2007 completed the classification process.
-The seleccions participating are: Brazil, as reigning world champion in the category; Mexico, as host country, Canada, New Zealand, England, South Africa, Spain and Chile.
+The participating nationes included the following: Brazil, as reigning world champion in the category; Mexico, as host country, Canada, New Zealand, England, South Africa, Spain and Chile.